JuntaoD430/Eonum-related/README.md

 ## Overview

-During my internship at Eonum AG, I worked on developing and optimizing real-time AI algorithms for EEG-based psychiatric diagnosis.
+During my internship at Eonum, I worked on developing and optimizing real-time AI algorithms for EEG-based psychiatric diagnosis.
 The goal was to advance low-latency, wearable-compatible solutions to support continuous patient monitoring and clinical decision-making.

 ## Key Contributions